• Free shipping on all orders

 Image Credit: Africa Studio, Shutterstock

-If your cat is just playing detective and is plainly curious, then offer them something else to be curious about.
+If your cat is just playing detective and is curious, then offer them something else to be curious about.
 Divert their attention to cat toys or some edible treats.

 Give your kitty some catnip